How to press flowers

 How to seal pressed flowers

 If you’re into making resin jewellery (check out our tutorial on how to make resin jewelry using pressed flowers), then you’ll need to make sure that your flowers are completely dry first, as any moisture left in the plant will react with the resin and turn it brown within a month.
-As long as your flowers are completely dry, using resin is a wonderful way to preserve pressed flowers (also insects – but I won’t get into that now!).
+As long as your flowers are completely dry, using resin is a wonderful way to preserve pressed flowers.

 Buy a flower press!